 - Spouse or recognized civil union partner.
 The lawful spouse of the covered member under a legally valid, existing marriage or the covered member's recognized civil union partner as defined by the Plan Sponsor.
-Except as set forth in this section, an individual from whom a covered member is divorced or legally separated is not eligible for coverage. - Note: If a covered member dies before retirement, a spouse who was not married to the deceased employee for at least 12 months before the date of death is not eligible for continued coverage. - Child of the covered member or spouse of the covered member.
+Except as set forth in this section, an individual from whom a covered member is divorced or legally separated is not eligible for coverage. - Note: If a covered member dies before retirement, a spouse who was not married to the deceased employee for at least 12 months before the date of death is not eligible for continued coverage. - Exceptions: - " An individual from whom the covered member is legally separated may continue coverage under the Medical Benefit Plan for up to three years following the date of the judgment or until the remarriage of either party, whichever occurs first, provided the former spouse was covered by the Medical Benefit Plan immediately before entry of the legal separation judgment and the covered member pays 100% of the cost of individual coverage (employee plus state share) for the former spouse on a post-tax basis.
+This will be in addition to the covered member's cost of coverage; or - " An individual from whom the covered member is divorced may continue coverage under the Medical Benefit Plan for up to three years following the date of the judgment or until the remarriage of either party, whichever occurs first, provided the ex-spouse was covered by the Medical Benefit Plan immediately before the divorce and the judgment requires the covered member to provide health insurance coverage for the ex-spouse.
+The covered member pays 100% of the cost of individual coverage (employee plus State share) for the former spouse on a post-tax basis.
+This will be in addition to the covered member's cost of coverage. - Child of the covered member or spouse of the covered member.
 A child of the covered member or covered member's spouse, including a stepchild; a child legally placed for adoption; or a legally adopted child. - Newborn child.
-Coverage under the Medical Benefit Plan shall be provided for a newborn child of the covered member from the moment of birth. - The covered member must submit a completed enrollment application within 31 days after the date of birth to maintain coverage for the newborn. - Newborn of a covered dependent child.
+Coverage under the Medical Benefit Plan shall be provided for a newborn child of the covered member from the moment of birth.

+The covered member must submit a completed enrollment form to their employing agency within 31 days after the date of birth to maintain coverage for the newborn.

+- Newborn of a covered dependent child.
 A newborn child of an enrolled female dependent child is eligible for coverage from the moment of birth up to and including 31 days immediately following birth.
 The newborn child of a covered dependent child is not eligible for coverage under the Medical Benefit Plan beyond the 31-day period. - TOTALLY DISABLED child.
-A totally disabled child who is incapable of sustaining employment by reason of physical or mental handicap may continue coverage beyond the age limit set forth in the Medical Benefit Plan, provided he/she: - Is incapable of sustaining employment by reason of physical or mental handicap as certified by a PHYSICIAN and for whom the covered member (or his/her spouse or civil union partner) is chiefly responsible for support and maintenance; and - Became disabled before the limiting age for a dependent child and had comparable coverage as a dependent at the time of enrollment; and - If over the age of 26, is unmarried.
+A totally disabled child who is incapable of sustaining employment by reason of physical or mental handicap may continue coverage beyond the age limit set forth in the Medical Benefit Plan, provided he/she: - Is incapable of sustaining employment by reason of physical or mental handicap as certified by a physician and for whom the covered member (or his/her spouse or civil union partner) is chiefly responsible for support and maintenance; and - Became disabled before the limiting age for a dependent child and had comparable coverage as a dependent at the time of enrollment; and - If over the age of 26, is unmarried.